What are restricted trading days?

 - Christmas Day

-On these particular days, only exempt shops are permitted to open.
+On these days, only exempt businesses and shops are permitted to open.

-Certain types of business are exempt from any restricted trading days.
-They can open whenever they wish throughout the year.
-The types of business that are exempt are:
+Certain types of business are exempt from restricted trading days, which means they can open on any day of the year.
+Exempt businesses include:

 - petrol shops

 - exempt shops.

 Exempt shops are businesses that meet the following criteria:

 - They have 20 or fewer persons employed in the shop at any time on a restricted trading day.

 - The number of persons employed by the business and its related entities is no more than 100 at any time during the 7 days immediately before the restricted trading day.

 Do you have to close on Anzac Day?

 The following types of businesses must not operate before 1.00 pm on Anzac Day (25 April), regardless of whether they're exempt from other restricted trading days: